Is my vagina normal as compared to other 34 year old women? Loose, saggy, discolored skin, and I don't feel very "tight" (Photo)

 For the minora, a wedge labiaplasty and clitoral hood reduction could make the appearance more "neat"

-for the vaginal opening, the options are vaginoplasty (invasive) or ThermiVa (noninvasive).
+for the vaginal opening, the options are vaginoplasty (invasive) or Vajaser (noninvasive).
 The noninvasive would be my first choice.
-It is a radiofrequency device that heats up the vaginal tissues from the outside, and causes some tightening to occur.
-Feel free to PM me with any questions.
+It is a laser device that heats up the vaginal tissues from the inside, and causes some tightening to occur.

 Your second option is Laser vaginal rejuvenation performed under general anesthesia.
 We use a laser together with traditional surgical techniques to tighten the muscles and the pelvic structures around the vagina.
 The smaller diameter of the vaginal vault will increase sexual response and enjoyment for both you and your partner.